 For a split second Wesley felt a profound sense of relief he’d fallen for the brother he had.
-If it had been Jarrad out there in the hot spring pool that night, he would have died and Wesley would have had no clue what his magick could do.
+If it had been Jarrad out there in the hot spring pool that night, run through with a sword, he would have died, and Wesley would have had no clue what his magick could do.

 “Well, rest assured, it’s true,” Wen said.

 “Damn it, it works, Jarrad,” Wen gritted out, his patience clearly stretched thin.
 “I know it does because I wouldn’t be sitting here right now if it weren’t for Wes.
-I’d be yet another casualty in the sorcerer’s fucking war if it weren’t for him.
-He literally brought me back from the brink of death.”
+I’d be yet another casualty in the sorcerer’s fucking war.
+Wesley literally brought me back from the brink of death.”

 Jarrad’s eyes had gone wide.
-He looked between Wen and Wesley, shock pulsing from him so hard Wesley felt it pounding against his senses.
+He looked between Wen and Wesley, shock pulsing from him so hard Wesley felt it battering his senses.

 “What?”
 Jarrad murmured.
 “When did…?”

 “The night Wen and I fought the soldiers outside the south barrier of the forest camp.
 We thought we had them all and then…” Wesley winced at the memory of the soldier rising up to stab Wen straight through.

 “You said he took a sword that night.”
 Jarrad’s face looked unusually pale in the firelight.